jitinsingla/MitoXRNet/README.md

 Steps:
 #### Preprocessing:
-Here all the raw mrcs and masks are split in train, test and val folders inside Data/TrainingData folder.
+Here all the raw mrcs and masks are split in train and val folders inside Data/Training folder (i.e. mrc_train, mrc_val, mask_train and mask_val)
 Each mrc and mask undergoes padding, to ensure the image size mat hes model requirement.
 Each raw mrc undergoes preprocessing as proposed in MitoXRNet paper.
-Further it creates 3D slices for all the train, test and val dataset.
+Further it creates 3D slices for train and val dataset in folder Data/Training/slices.

 run:
 python codes/preprocessing.py